 The Halloween Effect might just be more of a trick than a treat — think less chocolate and more witch’s brew.
-The last day of October/beginning of November marks the start of a six-month period (November 1-April 30) during which, historical evidence shows, stocks worldwide have performed better than during the other six months of the year (May 1-October 31).
+The last day of October/beginning of November marks the start of a six-month period (November 1-April 30) during which, historical evidence shows, stocks worldwide have performed better when compared with the other six months of the year (May 1-October 31).
 Additionally, those returns have exhibited less volatility.
 Not only that, but the annualized returns from the aforementioned period tend to outperform those from a general buy-and-hold, equities-only strategy, often without an accompanying increase in risk.

 Indeed, if we look at the last two years, the numbers seem to indicate something similar for the U.S. stock markets as per a mutual fund stand-in, the Vanguard Total Stock Market Index Fund (VTSMX).
 For the full year from November 1, 2016 to October 31, 2017, we see positive returns of almost 14% for the first six of those months as opposed to slightly less than 9% for the last six.
 This past year shaped up the same way: 3.81% with the Halloween Effect in play versus 2.60% from the first of May on through October.

 (Of course, note that if you instead count May as the start of the year and the following April as the end, then 3.81% from November 2017–April 2018 doesn’t stack up well against that near 9% from the previous May 2017–October 2017 stretch.
-However, the pattern has held most the time, and a comparison of mean returns from each half a year going back a ways demonstrates this.)
+However, the pattern has held most of the time, and a comparison of mean returns from each half a year going back a ways demonstrates this.)

 Such outperformance continues to lend credence to the concept of market timing and fuel the debate over active versus passive investment strategies.
-It also calls the practicality of Modern Portfolio Theory somewhat into question, at least with respect to the Efficient Market Hypothesis, reminding us that there seems to be something to Behavioral Finance.
+It also calls the practicality of Modern Portfolio Theory somewhat into question, at least with respect to the Efficient Market Hypothesis, reminding us that there seems to be something to behavioral finance.